Nick Tsaroulla: Crawley Town

 After six weeks' training with Crawley Town, Tsaroulla signed a one-year contract with the League Two club on 10 October 2020, with the option of a further season.
 He made the first professional appearance of his career as a substitute in 2–0 EFL Trophy win over Ipswich Town on 10 November 2020 and made his league debut in a 1–1 away draw with Colchester United one month later.
 Tsaroulla scored the first senior goal of his career in his seventh appearance with the opener in a 3–0 FA Cup third-round victory over Premier League side Leeds United on 10 January 2021.
 In the post-match interview, Tsaroulla was left "almost in tears", stating that "the darkest days of pain came out as it went in".
 After scoring once in 21 appearances across a mid-table 2020–21 campaign, he won the club's Young Player of the Season and Goal of the Season awards.
 On 11 May 2021, he signed a new two-year contract with an option for a further year.
+He would make his 100th appearance for the club in a 3-1 loss away to Notts County.

+Notts County

+On 19 June 2024, he joined Notts County on a two-year contract with an option for a third year.

 International career

-Tsaroulla was capped by Cyprus at U21 level.
+In 2019, Tsaroulla was capped by Cyprus at U21 level.